 I didn’t have to audition.
 I just volunteered and the student managers told me I could do what I wanted, when I wanted.
 Thus I started hosting my own classical music programs using records from the college library and, playing them on the air, announced the names of composers and performers with considerable authority.
 After all, I could speak French and Spanish and had been around classical music since childhood.
 I knew a lot of composers’ names and had heard much of their music.
 Librarian David Peel helped me choose the music.
-He had his own morning show for a couple of years: “Yawn Patrol.”
+He had his own morning show for a couple of years, Yawn Patrol.
 I never heard it so I’ve no idea what he did during it.
 I rarely listened to anybody’s show.
 I was too involved in my own.

 That was play radio.
-The AM signal broadcasts were only available on-campus. transmitted over phone lines.
+The AM signal broadcasts were available only on campus. transmitted over phone lines.
 The year I arrived at Swarthmore, 1951, FM sets, most often just tuners connected to tube amplifiers, were rare and expensive, equal to around $435 in 2014.
 How many students could afford that?
 But SRN did carry FM broadcasts.
 They came from Philadelphia’s commercial classical music station, WFLN, converted to an AM signal for campus broadcast by some clever engineering major.
 That was probably illegal but I doubt that anyone at Swarthmore cared.
 Maybe Franklin Broadcasting, the owners of WFLN, didn’t care either, if they knew.

 The FLN broadcasts via SRN were actually the station’s most popular features.
 Disappointingly, hardly anybody on campus was interested in listening to something original from those of us trying to do something creative.
 I took it kind of personally but it didn’t stop me, even though one of my roommates, Paul Baumgarten, said I was wasting my time and should have been studying.
-And also not regularly falling asleep, for example, when, trying to grasp the alleged brilliance of Edmund Spenser’s The Faerie Queene for one of my English courses.
+And also not regularly falling asleep, for example, when trying to grasp the alleged brilliance of Edmund Spenser’s The Faerie Queene for one of my English courses.

-There were some regularly scheduled programs on WSRN, such as transcriptions, pre-recorded programs sent on 16 inch LPs.
-I signed up to be on duty to broadcast a couple: “Masterworks from France” and “The U.N.
-Today.”
-“Masterworks” came on red translucent vinyl LPs with a half-hour program on each side.
+There were some regularly scheduled programs on WSRN, such as transcriptions, pre-recorded programs sent on 16-inch LPs.
+I signed up to be on duty to broadcast a couple: Masterworks from France and The U.N.
+Today.
+Masterworks came on red translucent vinyl LPs with a half-hour program on each side.

-“The U.N Today” was more prized.
+The U.N Today was more prized.
 It came on just one side of an acetate LP, rather than on plastic.
 The second blank side could be used to cut another recording and WSRN had such a record cutter.

-In fact, the station library consisted primarily of in-station transcriptions made on the back of “The U.N.
-Today.”
-Some of them were things we could never play on the air such as “Friggin’ in the Riggin’” or a Bing Crosby outtake of “Wrap Your Troubles in Dreams” where he sang to the same melody with the orchestra still playing, “They cut out eight bars, the dirty bastards/And I didn’t know which eight bars they were going to cut/Why doesn’t somebody tell me things around here?/Holy Christ, I’m going’ off my nut.”
+In fact, the station library consisted primarily of in-station transcriptions made on the back of The U.N.
+Today.
+Some of them were things we could never play on the air such as “Friggin’ in the Riggin” or a Bing Crosby outtake of “Wrap Your Troubles in Dreams,” where he sang to the same melody with the orchestra still playing, “They cut out eight bars, the dirty bastards/And I didn’t know which eight bars they were going to cut/Why doesn’t somebody tell me things around here?/Holy Christ, I’m goin’ off my nut.”

-And someone had hidden a microphone at a sex lecture for women where one of the girls asked “If I had an orgasm, would I know it?,” followed by peals of girlish laughter.
+And someone had hidden a microphone at a sex lecture for women where one of the girls asked, “If I had an orgasm, would I know it?” followed by peals of girlish laughter.

-Real in-station programming relied on students or faculty bringing in their own records. e.g students such as Bob Gumnit hosting a folk music show or Dan Ross presenting mambos played by Perez Prado…Boo!
+Real in-station programming relied on students or faculty bringing in their own records. e.g., students such as Bob Gumnit hosting a folk music show or Dan Ross presenting mambos played by Perez Prado…Boo!
 Or me airing contemporary classical music from the library.

-Buddies Ron Axe, Roger Levien and I created a short-lived comedy series “The Men.”
+Buddies Ron Axe, Roger Levien, and I created a short-lived comedy series, The Men.

-Gordon: “….brought to you by Wiretap Incorporated.
+Gordon: “…brought to you by Wiretap Incorporated.
 Hear how fast we get results.”

-Roger: (on phone) “Hello this is Professor Green”
+Roger: (on phone) “Hello, this is Professor Green.”

-Ron: (on phone) “Hello Professor.
+Ron: (on phone) “Hello, Professor.
 How are you?”

 Roger (on phone) “I’m a communist.”

-And, after a visit by the Princeton Handbell Choir, we offered a performance by the Texas A & M Handgun Choir, punctuating Teresa Brewer’s recording of “Ricochet Romance,” with gun sound effects from the station’s files.
+And, after a visit by the Princeton Handbell Choir, we offered a performance by the Texas A & M Handgun Choir, punctuating Teresa Brewer’s recording of “Ricochet Romance” with gun sound effects from the station’s files.
 We had a lot of fun.
 And someone actually heard us.
 My roommate, Paul Gottlieb.
 He said we were great.

 In no time I found myself subbing for other students who couldn’t cover their shifts because they felt they had to spend more time studying.
-WSRN had two on-air studios, the small booth with two 16 inch turntables, a microphone and a small console to control the volume of each component.
+WSRN had two on-air studios, the small booth with two 16-inch turntables, a microphone, and a small console to control the volume of each component.
 The other was master control, a much larger studio with more and bigger equipment.
 It directly controlled what went out on the air.
 So the signal from the small studio passed through it.
-I liked the small one better than the large and, being there alone always preferred it.
+I liked the small one better than the large and, being there alone, always preferred it.

-On a quiet Tuesday evening, Ralph Rinzler, who hosted a folk music show (and would later go on to be part of the highly successful Greenbriar Boys) asked me to cover for him.
+On a quiet Tuesday evening, Ralph Rinzler, who hosted a folk music show (and would later go on to be part of the highly successful Greenbriar Boys), asked me to cover for him.
 Since I knew nothing about folk music and didn’t even like it, I decided to borrow some of David Dulles’ (his uncle was J. Foster) jazz recordings.

 I was on the air in the small studio when Pete Jentsch, one of my buddies, walked in to the station.
-And while I was talking on the air, Pete switched on the mike in master control and said “Hey Gordon?
+And while I was talking on the air, Pete switched on the mike in master control and said, “Hey Gordon?
 Are you really on the air?
 Fucking around again?
 You shouldn’t be playing this shit!”
 That microphone was on the air.

-On my own mike, likewise on the air, I said.
-“Folks.
+On my own mike, likewise on the air, I said, “Folks.
 That was the voice of Peter Jentsch.
 Now back to our music.”

 Pete turned bright red.
 But we never heard anything from anybody about his language.

 Probably, as was often the case, hardly anyone was listening.
-At that point, few people took Ralph seriously so probably he had no regular fans.
+At that point, few people took Ralph seriously, so probably he had no regular fans.
 Besides, the smartest students were studying.

 I liked hearing myself speak in a voice which sounded good on a microphone and I liked listening to the music I broadcast.
 Music, other than classical?
 Whatever records I could borrow from guys in my dorm.
-Some of it was jazz,, but I still didn’t know the word.
+Some of it was jazz, but I still didn’t know the word.
 Until, one day, Swarthmore hosted a concert by the Wilbur De Paris New New Orleans Jazz Band.
 I knew the instruments, of course, but until then, I didn’t know such music could make me want to dance and shout and clap my hands instead of sitting still in respectful silence, behaving myself between movements.
 And that’s how the word “jazz” finally reached me.

-Shortly after that concert I noticed that WFLN had a two-hour Saturday show called “Concert of American Jazz” hosted by Morrison Crowley.
+Shortly after that concert I noticed that WFLN had a two-hour Saturday show called Concert of American Jazz, hosted by Morrison Crowley.
 I started listening.
 He seemed sort of serious, even if the music was often fun.
 Little did I realize that, in a few years, I would take over the program.